Philpots Allotments was founded in May 2009.

 Before the allotments opened, the site was used for the milling and processing of timber, which continues here today.
 This timber, mostly Sweet Chestnut and Oak felled from the local area, has been used for work on Public Rights of Way throughout Kent and in local country parks over the past twenty years.

-In 2003 we were granted permission to build the barn on site which is constructed purely from local timber.
-The barn functions primarily as a workshop for timber framing and general carpentry.
+In 2003 we were granted permission to build the barn, which is constructed purely from local timber.
+The barn is primarily a workshop for timber framing and general carpentry.